StuartRayson/StuartRayson/README.md

 </div>

-## 🌱 My projects for this years (2022)

-- [ ] Use NextJs to build a portfolio site
-- [ ] Create a platform for organising images using AWS/lambda/rekognition

 ## 💬 Interests
 - Probably playing too many games 🕹
 - A bit of a junk food connoisseur 🍕